drwetter/testssl.sh/Readme.md

 #### Compatibility

-testssl.sh is working on every Linux/BSD distribution out of the box with some limitations of disabled features from the openssl client -- some workarounds are done with bash-socket-based checks.
-It also works on other unixoid system out of the box, supposed they have `/bin/bash` and standard tools like sed and awk installed.
+testssl.sh is working on every Linux/BSD distribution out of the box.
+In 2.9dev most of the limitations of disabled features from the openssl client are gone due to bash-socket-based checks. testssl.sh also works on otherunixoid system out of the box, supposed they have `/bin/bash` and standard tools like sed and awk installed.
+System V needs to have GNU versions of grep and sed installed.
 MacOS X and Windows (using MSYS2 or cygwin) work too.
+OpenSSL version
-OpenSSL version >= 1 is a must.
+>= 1 is a must.
 OpenSSL version >= 1.0.2 is needed for better LOGJAM checks and to display bit strengths for key exchanges.

 Update notification here or @ [twitter](https://twitter.com/drwetter).